darsys/weatherdatatools/README.md

 ## Key components

 condition
-: base class for tracking a condition using an array of observations indexed by timeSpan (tS in seconds before now).
-Class is designed around an array of observations stored by unix date time index.
+: Base class for tracking a condition using an array of observations indexed by timestamps.
 The class includes typical array functions like avg, min, max, span, latest.

-timeSpan
-: timeSpan represents seconds before now.
-For example timeSpan=300 is observations in the last 5 minutes (300 seconds)
+A key feature of this class is the ability to filter observations by timeSpam which represents seconds before now.
+For example a timeSpan of 300 would be observations in the last 5 minutes (300 seconds)

 rain
 : rain accumulation 5m,1h,12h,24h using a static rain value